-The response message contains the id of the new object in the field value.
-This message id has to be used in other requests of the protocol (as we will describe later).
-As stated before, the sessionId is also returned in each response.
+The response message contains the identifier of the new object in the field value.
+As usual, the message id must match with the request message.
+The sessionId is also returned in each response.
 A create response contains the following parameters: